deliveryhero/serverless-aws-documentation/README.md

 version, the version that API Gateway needs will automatically be generated.
 This auto version is a hash of the documentation you defined, so if you don't change your documentation, the documentation in API Gateway won't be touched.
-Underneath you can define `authorizers`, `resources` and `models` which are all lists of descriptions.
+Underneath you can define `tags`, `authorizers`, `resources` and `models` which are all lists of descriptions.
 In addition to the description and the summary, Authorizers need the name of the authorizer, resources need the path of the described resource and models need the name of the model.
+Tags provides the description for tags that are used on `METHOD`s (HTTP events), [more info here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tag-object).

 ### Define the models